-One of the oldest questions regarding the theory of cardinal invariants of the continuum is the following question of Jerry Vaughan [50]: Is the inequality $i < \mathfrak{a}$ consistent?1

-Not only this problem is interesting since it involves two fundamental objects in infinite combinatorics (maximal independent families and MAD families), but a positive solution to the problem will most likely require the development of new ideas and forcing techniques.
-2 In order to gain more insight into the problem of Vaughan, we compare i with the following cardinal invariant introduced by A. Miller in [42].
+One of the oldest questions regarding the theory of cardinal invariants of the continuum is the following question of Jerry Vaughan [50]: Is the inequality $i < \mathfrak{a}$ consistent?1 The problem involves two fundamental objects in infinite combinatorics (maximal independent families and MAD families) and moreover, a positive answer will most likely require the development of new ideas and forcing techniques.
+2 In order to gain more insight into the above question, we compare i with the following cardinal invariant introduced by A. Miller in [42].